While They Question, You Qualify

 💼 THE OFFER:

-AI ROI Assessment — audit a company's AI investments and show them what's actually working vs. what's theater.
-Deliver a "keep, kill, or fix" recommendation for each tool. $5K–$15K depending on company size.
+AI ROI Assessment: Audit a company's AI investments and show them what's actually working vs. what's theater.
+Deliver a "keep, kill, or fix" recommendation for each tool. $5K–$15K per engagement (AI Consultants average $152K–$279K/yr full-time; independents bill $150–$300/hr per Glassdoor 2026 and Stack Pricing Guide 2025; priced at 20–50 hr engagement).
 The "we'll show you what you're actually getting" positioning cuts through the noise.

 The AI Interoperability Expert